dsurujon/BFClust_scripts_data/protocols/Time_Memory_compare.md

 Different tools use different file formats.
 You can first copy over the genbank files, and then convert them to GFF and Fasta.
 * panX, BFClust.py: GBK
 * UClust, CD-HIT: Fasta
-R* oary, PIRATE, Panaroo: GFF3
+* Roary, PIRATE, Panaroo: GFF3

 Use (randomly selected) 25, 50, 100, 150, 200, 250 genomes from the Maela set.
 Copy the gbk files from here: ```/store/home/surujon/GBKs/Chewapreecha/```